 At Shire Oak, we encourage creative, project-based homework to allow children to explore wider aspects of a topic and follow their own interests and ideas.

-In year 2 we focus on 10X, 2X and 5X tables.
+In Year 2 we focus on 10X, 2X and 5X tables.
 In order to be secure with these, the children need to be able to have instant recall of any given times table both spoken and in written form.
 To reinforce these the children will have a weekly times table test.
-We will be learning our 5X and 2X tables this term.
+We will begin by looking at the 10X table in the Autumn term.

 In Number we will be working on place value, addition & subtraction and multiplication & division.
 In Measurement we will be looking at money.
 Problem solving and reasoning will continue to be an important part of our maths learning, when children are encouraged to apply their knowledge and skills and to persevere when they are stuck.